BuGlessRB/remixml/README.md

 - User defined HTML tags in Remixml support named parameters and recursion.
 - Extensible with custom filters and tags programmed in Javascript.
-- Available everywhere in node and all modern web browsers (including IE11).
+- Available everywhere in node and all modern web browsers.
 - It contains a fully featured fast validating XHTML parser.
 - It shields the Remixml programmer from fatal browser errors by trapping and logging all errors from within (even from direct javascript